Low-fat muffins? Yes! They really exist in the same sentence!

-Well, I’m here to tell you that you CAN have your muffin and eat it too, without a lot of fat, cholesterol or calories.
+What I’m trying to say is that you CAN have your muffin and eat it too (without a lot of fat, cholesterol or calories).

 Did I just become your new BFF?

-These low fat blueberry muffins have been a go to for me over 20 years.
-20 years!
-Believe me, if this wasn’t a good recipe, it wouldn’t last in my recipe arsenal for over a week.
+These low-fat blueberry muffins have been one of my go-to recipes for over 20 years.
+That’s 20 years of deliciousness!
+Believe me, if this wasn’t a good recipe, it wouldn’t last in my recipe arsenal for over a week

-Have you ever used unsweetened applesauce as a substitute for oil in a baked good recipe?
-It really is amazing how that simple substitution can yield something delicious and significantly reduce fat and calories.
+Have you ever used unsweetened applesauce as a substitute for oil in baked goods?
+It’s really amazing how that simple substitution can yield something delicious while significantly reducing the fat and calories.

 I bet you never thought low fat and muffins could really exist in the same sentence did you?
 Well, I’m here to tell you that you CAN have your muffin and eat it too, without a lot of fat, cholesterol or calories.